 Oncology rehabilitation is much like other forms of rehabilitation that happen after a serious illness or injury.
 Cancer and cancer treatments sometimes cause conditions such as pain, fatigue, balance issues, or may limit your ability to do routine activities.
-As a member of the nationally recognized STAR Program® of certified cancer rehabilitation programs, our focus is improving the lives of survivors through individual therapy plans and evidence-based treatments.
 Our program is supported by certified physical therapists, occupational therapists, speech-language pathologists and audiologists.
 Specialty rehabilitation services are available for the treatment of lymphedema, swallowing therapy, pelvic health management, and wound care.
 If you have problems that you didn’t have before your diagnosis, oncology rehabilitation can likely help you.
 For information or to schedule an appointment, call (404) 236-8034 in Atlanta, (770) 844-3650 in Forsyth or (770) 720-5127 in Cherokee.

 Helping individuals with aftercare and community referrals.
 For information, call (404) 851-8829.

 A dedicated team of chaplains available for your care and counseling needs.
 For information, call (404) 851-8754.